gtuck/web3400-Course-Docs/projects/04/description.md

 <?php
 // Step 1: Include config.php file

-// Step 2: Secure and only allow logged-in users to access this page
+// Step 2: Secure and only allow 'admin' users to access this page

-// Step 3: Prepare the SQL query template to select all articles from the database
+// Step 3: Prepare the SQL query template to select all posts from the database
-// ex. $stmt = $pdo->prepare('SELECT articles.*, users.full_name AS author FROM articles JOIN users ON articles.user_id = users.id ORDER BY articles.created_at DESC');
+// ex. $stmt = $pdo->prepare('SQL GOES HERE...');

 // Step 4: Execute the query
 // ex. $stmt->execute();